Compliance Tech Company Brings Together Law Students and AI – Corporate Counsel

 - “It didn’t take much study to realize most companies were under resourced for the task.”

-- Over the past 2 years, Compliance.ai has spoken with and interviewed over 500 compliance professionals in the financial services industry, some of which is shared in the “Day in the Life of a Compliance Officer” blog series.
+- Over the past 2 years, Compliance.ai has spoken with and interview over 500 compliance professionals in the financial services industry, some of which is shared in the, “Day in the Life of a Compliance Officer” blog series.
 The result was that an overwhelming majority of institutions are still using a manual approach to identify and respond to the growing volume of regulatory changes at the local, state, and federal-level.
 With a manual approach, the only way to address this is by adding more headcount, which is obviously resource intensive.

 - “Compliance.ai joins groups of organizations on the internet using artificial intelligence to classify, rate, and rank the changes on a common platform.”